jsacapdev/az.generative.ai/readme.md

 ## Deployment

+No CI/CD at this stage, but uses infrastructure as code to deploy the resources needed.
 Using the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/), run the following commands to create a resource group:

 `az group create -n rg-genai-dev-001 -l uksouth --tags "productOwner=me@dat.com" "application=Generative AI" "environment=dev" "projectCode=n/a" --debug`